-There is one 3/4" FPT drain at the back of the cabinet, the drain line is of the gravity type, and 1/4 inch per foot fall is an acceptable pitch for the drain tubing.
+VENT ICEMAKER DRAIN, 3/4" FPT The cabinet has a 3/4" FPT drain. connection.
+The drain is at the back of the cabinet, the drain line is of the gravity type, and 1/4 inch per foot fall is an acceptable pitch for the drain tubing.
 There should be a vent at the highest point of the drain line, and the ideal drain receptacle would be a trapped and vented floor drain.
 Use only 3/4" rigid tubing.